Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

-When you’re stressed, it can be tough to continue doing your job, and it can greatly impact your overall health and well-being.
+When you’re stressed, it can be tough to continue doing your job, and it can really impact your overall health and well-being.
 And the situation can be even worse if your workplace is the cause of your stress, whether it’s being overworked, bullied, harassed, or a combination of factors.
-So, what are your options for taking a stress leave break from work?

 In this article, we explain everything you need to know about stress leave entitlements in NSW, including whether you can take workers compensation stress leave.

-If you’re suffering a stress-related illness that’s not caused by your job, you can generally take sick leave in Australia.
+If you’re suffering a stress-related illness that’s not caused by your job, you can generally take perosnal leave in Australia.
 This is covered in the next two sections of this article.

 Paid time off work via the workers compensation scheme may be available if you’re diagnosed with a stress-related illness caused by your job.
 This is covered in detail in this article.

 If you’ve already been diagnosed, the next step is to determine whether your stress-related illness qualifies for a workers compensation claim so that you can take paid time off.
-This is covered in this section of the article.
+Learn more about workers compensation eligibility for stress-related illnesses in this section of the article.

 If you can’t return to work because of a stress-related illness, you may be entitled to a lump sum payment through your superannuation.
 For more information, refer to our guide to making a TPD claim for mental illness.

-Can you claim stress leave from your employer?
+Can I claim stress leave from my employer?

-According to Fair Work Australia: “An employee can take paid sick leave when they can’t work because of a personal illness or injury.
+According to Fair Work Australia (now Fair Work Ombudsman), “An employee can take paid personal leave when they can’t work because of a personal illness or injury.
 This can include stress and pregnancy-related illnesses.”

-Stress leave NSW entitlements are to some extent determined by your employment contract.
-If you’re taking sick leave due to a stress-related illness, the length of time you can take will depend on your annual sick leave allowance and any further leave allowances that your employer offers.
-Many NSW workers get two weeks sick leave allowance every year, but it varies from one employment contract to another.
+If you’re taking personal leave due to a stress-related illness, the length of time you can take will depend on your annual personal leave allowance and any further leave allowances that your employer offers.
+Many NSW workers get two weeks’ personal leave allowance every year, but it varies from one employment contract to another.

 Read on to learn how to get help with getting paid stress leave approved, and whether you might qualify for workers compensation.